VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 folders.
 This is not practical, however, especially when using a version control system.
-Furthermore, although AI thinkers can be tested in [Unity], serious development is much simpler within the context of the [console] frontend.
-As such, this section focuses on setting up a development environment within that context.
-Nonetheless, testing in [Unity] can still be done by copying the project folder to the [Unity app scripts folder][unity_folder].
+Furthermore, although AI thinkers can be tested in [Unity], serious development is much simpler within the context of the [console] frontend, which also allows thinkers to be [tested in isolation](#testing).

-The following commands are cross-platform and work in Linux, Windows (PowerShell), and macOS, requiring only [.NET Core] ≥ 3.1 to be installed.
+Thus, this section focuses on setting up a development environment within that context.
+Nonetheless, testing in [Unity] can still be done by copying the thinker code to the [Unity app scripts folder][unity_folder].

-On Windows, replace slashes `/` with backslashes `\` when referencing local paths.
-The steps for setting up a development environment are as
+The following commands are cross-platform and work in Linux, Windows and macOS, requiring only [.NET Core] ≥ 3.1 to be installed.
-follows:
+On Windows, when not using Git Bash, replace slashes `/` with backslashes `\` when referencing local paths.
+The steps for setting up a development environment are as follows:

 1. Create a development folder and `cd` into it:
    ```